JimmysNetwork/PHP-User-System/docs/Features.md

 ## 🛠 Setup Instructions

 1. Clone or download this repository.
-2. Set up a database and import the database.sql file.
+2. Set up a database and import the `database.sql` file (or use provided schema).
+3. Update `/config/database.php` with your database credentials.
+4. Start your local server or deploy to a PHP-supported host.

+## 📄 License

+MIT License — free to use and modify for personal or commercial projects.